hsumyatyehtet/Family/README.md

 ## Family Contact project

-### Contact project use Room database and MVP design pattern.Only can read data from Room database and view in Home page recyclerview page.
+### Contact project use Room database and MVP design pattern.Only can read data from Room database and view in Home page recyclerview.
 Phone call will work in Detail Screen.

 * RecyclerView
 * MVP Design pattern